-- 5.95.8 If in performing the pre-dispatch process and subject to paragraph 5.9, the Power System Controller finds that two or more generating units have the same Band 2 offer prices (that are greater than zero) at the Pool Price Point, the Power System Controller must apply theat random day selection process to each of the generating units when allocating quantities to the price stack, as follows: - 5.8.1 The Band 2 quantities of each these generating units are to be divided into a sequence of quantity steps, numbered, 1, 2, 3,.... which add up to the Band 2 quantity with each quantity step being for 5 MW except at most one which must have a capacity less than 5- MW and which shall be the last in the sequence; - 5.8.2 The quantity steps with the same sequence number are to be treated as if they are separate generating units in determining their order of allocation to the price stack; - 5.8.3 Quantity steps with higher sequence numbers are to be added to the price stack only after quantity steps with lower sequence numbers have been added; - 5.8.4 ;Quantity steps from different generating units with the same sequence number will be assigned to the price stack based on the order of allocating each Generator to the price stack; - 5.9.15.8.5 The Generator who has been allocated first, based on the random day, will have a quantity step of a given sequence number from its generating unit assigned to the price stack in preference to a quantity step with the same sequence number from a generating unit from another Generator. - 5.8.6 Once the first Generator's quantity step of a given sequence number from its generating unit has been assigned to the price stack, the quantity step with the same sequence number from the generating unit of the Generator allocated second, based on the random day, other Generator's generating unit will be assigned to the price stack, and so on for the Generators' allocated third, fourth, etc until all their quantity steps with the same sequence number are allocated.

-- 5.9.2 before moving up the price stack to identify the next lowest priced generating unit. - 5.9.3 If any one Generator provides equal offer prices for two or more generating units, the Generator Offer is to be rejected by the Power System Controller.
-Under this situation, the Generator may submit a revised Generator Offer, or a Revised Offer (according to the timing of the event). - 5.8.7 Refer to Attachment C for an example of the random day selection process when applied to the equal offer price condition where the prices are greater than zeroother than minimum load conditions. energy ties. - 5.9 In the application of paragraph 5.8 and only for generating units with a zero Band 1 quantity, the Power System Controller may, at its discretion, treat a small increment of the Band 2 quantity as not being part of the price stack where required to allow the generating unit to be available for dispatch if the alternative is to isolate it from the power system.
+- 5.8 If in performing the dispatch process and subject to paragraph 5.9, the Power System Controller finds that two or more generating units have the same Band 2 offer prices at the Pool Price Point, the Power System Controller must apply the random day selection process to each of the generating units when allocating quantities to the price stack, as follows: - 5.8.1 The Band 2 quantities of each these generating units are to be divided into a sequence of quantity steps, numbered, 1, 2, 3,.... which add up to the Band 2 quantity with each quantity step being for 5 MW except at most one which must have a capacity less than 5 MW and which shall be the last in the sequence; - 5.8.2 The quantity steps with the same sequence number are to be treated as if they are separate generating units in determining their order of allocation to the price stack; - 5.8.3 Quantity steps with higher sequence numbers are to be added to the price stack only after quantity steps with lower sequence numbers have been added; - 5.8.4 Quantity steps from different generating units with the same sequence number will be assigned to the price stack based on the order of allocating each Generator to the price stack; - 5.8.5 The Generator allocated first, based on the random day, will have a quantity step of a given sequence number from its generating unit assigned to the price stack in preference to a quantity step with the same sequence number from a generating unit from another Generator. - 5.8.6 Once the first Generator's quantity step of a given sequence number from its generating unit has been assigned to the price stack, the quantity step with the same sequence number from the generating unit of the Generator allocated second, based on the random day, will be assigned to the price stack, and so on for the Generators' allocated third, fourth, etc until all their quantity steps with the same sequence number are allocated. - 5.8.7 Refer to Attachment C for an example of the random day selection process when applied to energy ties. - 5.9 In the application of paragraph 5.8 and only for generating units with a zero Band 1 quantity, the Power System Controller may, at its discretion, treat a small increment of the Band 2 quantity as not being part of the price stack where required to allow the generating unit to be available for dispatch if the alternative is to isolate it from the power system.

-6. References
+6 References